Monitoring, Debugging, and Troubleshooting

 Ethernet Counters

-Look at the Ethernet counters (by using the ifconfig command) to understand whether the traffic is passing through the kernel or through the VMA (Rx and Tx).
+Look at the Ethernet counters (by using the ifconfig command) to understand whether the traffic is passing through the kernel or through the XLIO (Rx and Tx).

 tcpdump

-For tcpdump to capture offloaded traffic (on ConnectX-4 and above), please follow instructions in section DOCA-Host Offloaded Traffic Sniffer.
+For tcpdump to capture offloaded traffic, please follow instructions in Offloaded Traffic Sniffer - NVIDIA Docs.

 NIC Counters